 Syntactical specification of languages.
 Scanners and parsers.
 Precedence grammars.
 Run-time storage organization.
 Code generation and optimization.

 576. Artificial Intelligence (3) II

-Prerequisite: Mathematics 523.
+Prerequisite: Mathematics 371 or 523.

 Heuristic approaches to problem solving.
 Systematic methods of search of the problem state space.
 Theorem proving by machine.
 Resolution principle and its applications.

-577. Probability and Statistics (3) I
+578. Algorithms and Their Analysis (3)

-Prerequisite: Mathematics 142 or 151.
+Prerequisite: Mathematics 570.